supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-3-plugin-wozniator-2020.md

 2. A `PoolOfInsight` **method** which creates a new Topic containing the text returned by `GetRandomWozQuote`
 3. A **hot key**: <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Q</kbd>

 For our **collection of quotes**, we will be downloading [@jamesb](https://github.com/bjsi)'s spreadsheet.
-This spreadsheet was created by scrapping content from the supermemo.guru website using a script.
+This spreadsheet was created by scraping content from the supermemo.guru website using a script.
 [Download the quote spreadsheet](https://github.com/supermemo/Random-Woz-Quote/raw/master/quotes.tsv).

 #### The `GetRandomWozQuote` method